 7. Quality Assurance (QA) Specialist

 Monitors and evaluates the quality of customer interactions across various channels (phone, email, chat, etc.).
 Conducts regular audits of support tickets to ensure they meet quality standards.
-Provides agents feedback on improving customer interactions and resolving potential service issues.
+Provides agents with feedback on improving customer interactions and resolving potential service issues.

 How to Build a Successful Support Operations Team: 4 Best Practices